-4. Section 15 of the principal Act is hereby amended by the insertion after subsection (2) of the following subsection:

-'(2A) The Minister may, by notice in the Gazette, determine the conditions of authorisation of a person referred to in subsection (2)(a) or any other matter relating to that authorisation.".
+- 4. Section 15 of the principal Act is hereby amended by the insertion after subsection (2) of the following subsection: - "(2A) The Minister may, by notice in the Gazette, determine the conditions of authorisation of a person referred to in subsection (2)(a) or any other matter relating to that authorisation.".

-Short title
+Short title and commencement

-5. This Act is called the Magistrates' Courts Amendment Act, 2010.
+5. This Act is called the Magistrates' Courts Amendment Act, 2010, and comes into operation on a date fixed by the President by proclamation in the Gazette.